Frequently asked questions about sport pilot and flying trike weight-shift control (WSC) light-sport aircraft (LSA)

 What is the performance of a trike – How fast do trikes climb and how high can they go?

-Trikes have an advantage over airplanes-no tail-meaning they are not burdened by the weight, drag, and down-force associated with the tail structure.
+Trikes have an advantage over airplanes.
+Having no tail, they are not burdened by the weight, drag, and down-force associated with the tail structure.
 This gives trikes better climb rates and the ability to carry greater loads.

 For example, with a small but efficient 50-hp engine, my medium-wing trike, one person, climbs 1,000 feet per minute at sea level, and (with oxygen) I’ve climbed to 17,000 feet.
 Fully loaded with two people, I climb at 500 fpm at sea level and can reach 11,000 feet.[singlepic=229,250,180,watermark,left] Trike at 11,000 feet over Lake Tahoe